 I would then wait for that layer of paint to dry before creating the next animal.

-So do you know the answer?
+So do you know the answer to my questions at the top of this post?
 Did I paint a flat wash or a glaze?

 Let's compare the two: